 Steamships Trading Company share dividends

-Recently Steamships Trading Company has paid out, on average, around 18.73% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.43% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Steamships Trading Company shareholders could enjoy a 2.43% return on their shares, in the form of dividend payments.
-In Steamships Trading Company 's case, that would currently equate to about A$0.24 per share.
+Recently Steamships Trading Company has paid out, on average, around 35.11% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 4.87% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Steamships Trading Company shareholders could enjoy a 4.87% return on their shares, in the form of dividend payments.
+In Steamships Trading Company 's case, that would currently equate to about A$0 per share.

-While Steamships Trading Company 's payout ratio might seem low, this can signify that Steamships Trading Company is investing more in its future growth.
+While Steamships Trading Company 's payout ratio might seem fairly standard, it's worth remembering that Steamships Trading Company may be investing much of the rest of its net profits in future growth.

 Steamships Trading Company share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Steamships Trading Company 's is -0.0263.
-This would suggest that Steamships Trading Company 's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Steamships Trading Company has bucked the trend.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Steamships Trading Company 's is 0.0356.
+This would suggest that Steamships Trading Company 's shares are less volatile than average (for this exchange).

 Steamships Trading Company overview

 Steamships Trading Company Limited engages in the shipping, transport, property, and hotel businesses in Papua New Guinea.
-It operates through three segments: Hotels and Property, Logistics, and Commercial and Investment.
-It offers scheduled services to manufacturers, wholesalers, and liner carriers; depot services comprising equipment hire, warehousing, and bonded or unbonded yard storage; short and long term vessel charters specialized in shallow water river shipping; and intermodal logistics solutions linked to land based services, such as road transport, cargo handling, storage, agency, customs clearance, lay down areas, and warehousing.
-It also provides services, which include towage, moorage, salvage, commercial diving, and life rafts.
+The company operates through three segments: Hotels and Property, Logistics, and Commercial and Investment.
+It offers scheduled services to manufacturers, wholesalers, and liner carriers; depot services comprising equipment hire, warehousing, and bonded or unbonded yard storage; short and long term vessel charters specialized in shallow water river shipping; and develops, implements, and supports intermodal logistics solutions linked to land-based services, such as road transport, cargo handling, storage, customs clearance, lay down areas, and warehousing.
+The company also provides services, which include towage, moorage, salvage, commercial diving, and life rafts.
 In addition, it operates a fleet of prime movers, heavy and light trucks, forklifts, and reach stackers for the transport of bulk fuel, containerized cargoes, and break-bulk cargoes; offers customs cargo clearance service in Lae and Port Moresby; and provides project solutions for the mining, oil and gas, and commercial sectors.
-Further, it operates eight hotel, and residence and apartment properties, and food and beverage outlets; and develops and holds residential, commercial, retail, and industrial properties.
-Additionally, is involved in the commercial and insurance activities.
-It operates a fleet of 10 coastal vessels; and 15 tugs and 10 associated support vessels.
+Further, the company manages eight hotel, and residence and apartment properties; operates food and beverage outlets; and develops and holds residential, commercial, retail, and industrial properties.
+Additionally, it is involved in the commercial and insurance activities.
+Steamships Trading Company Limited operates a fleet of 10 coastal vessels; and 15 tugs and 10 associated support vessels.
 The company was incorporated in 1918 and is headquartered in Port Moresby, Papua New Guinea.
 Steamships Trading Company Limited is a subsidiary of John Swire & Sons (PNG) Limited.